Auckland’s iconic Aotea Centre is transforming from the inside-out into a vibrant and versatile venue for the conference and events industry.

-A finalist in the 2019 New Zealand Best Design Awards in two catagories, the Aotea Centre’s new wayfinding signage complements the venue’s updated architecture, with key visitor information presented in clean, contrasting visuals in English, te reo Māori, and touch-level braille.
+A finalist in the 2019 New Zealand Best Design Awards in two categories, the Aotea Centre’s new wayfinding signage complements the venue’s updated architecture, with key visitor information presented in clean, contrasting visuals in English, Te Reo Māori, and touch-level braille.

 Officially opened by the legendary New Zealand soprano Dame Kiri Te Kanawa in 1990, the Aotea Centre recently renamed its main auditorium in her honour.
 As New Zealand’s largest modern tiered auditorium, the Kiri Te Kanawa Theatre provides seating for over 2,100 people.